mongodb/mongodb-kubernetes-operator/docs/contributing.md

 3. `operator_image` will be used as the name of the operator deployment, and the name of the operator image when build.
 4. `e2e_image` the name of e2e test image that will be built.
 5. `version_upgrade_hook_image` the name of the version upgrade post start hook image.
-6. `image_type` this can be either `ubi` or `ubuntu` and determines the distro of the images built. (currently only the agent image has multiple distros)
-7. `agent_image_ubuntu` the name of the ubuntu agent image.
-8. `agent_image_ubi` the name of the ubi agent image.
+6. `agent_image` the name of the agent image.
-9. `s3_bucket` the S3 bucket that Dockerfiles will be pushed to as part of the release process.
+7. `s3_bucket` the S3 bucket that Dockerfiles will be pushed to as part of the release process.
 Note: this is only required when running the release tasks locally.

 You can set the `MONGODB_COMMUNITY_CONFIG` environment variable to be the absolute path of this file.